 The ANZ Gothic Bank is one of Melbourne’s best-loved buildings.
 It was designed by William Wilkinson Wardell (1823-1899), architect of the Catholic cathedrals of Melbourne and Sydney.
-He is one focus of a forthcoming international symposium on the patronage of Melbourne’s first Catholic bishop, James Goold (c1850-1855).
+He is one focus of a forthcoming international symposium on the patronage of Melbourne’s first Catholic bishop, James Alipius Goold (1812-1886).
 The remarkable building is the subject of a paper to be presented by Lovell Chen founding principal Peter Lovell, exploring its creation and conservation.

 [ photo: Martin Saunders ]